SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 > **Info**: To overwrite a "Subscribed application" the "Own Application" must have the same context-path as the "Subscribed application".

-To remove an application, click **Remove** in its context menu, accessible through the menu icon.
+To remove an application, click **Remove** in its context menu, accessible through the Menu icon.

 ## <a name="tenants"></a>Managing tenants